-Ongoing

-The Report will be discussed between the Chairman and the Chair of Audit Committee.
-The final report will be discussed at a meeting of the Conduct Committee and recommended for discussion at the next Board meeting.
-Final report will be presented to the Board for discussion and evaluation of Action Points for finalisation and implementation.
-Company Secretary has been tasked with overseeing implementation of Action Points.
+Internal Evaluation Process

+December 2020 January 2021 to February 2021 Ongoing

+Three detailed self-evaluation Directors completed online The Report will be discussed

+questionnaires formulated by the questionnaires.
+Company between the Chairman and the

+Company Secretary, and brief provided by Chairman during Secretary prepared report based on questionnaire results.
+Chair of Audit Committee.

+December Board meeting. • The final report will be discussed

+February 2021 at a meeting of the Conduct

+Draft report discussed by the Committee and recommended for

+Company Secretary with the discussion at the then next Board

+Chairman. meeting.

+Final report will be presented to the

+Board for discussion and

+evaluation of Action Points for

+finalisation and implementation.

+Company Secretary has been

+tasked with overseeing

+Til " 6 FOC C '' implementation of Action Points.

 The setting-up of an ESG Committee, Conduct Committee and the reorganisation of the Remuneration Committee to a Nominations & Remuneration Committee arose as part of this evaluation exercise.
-Remuneration Statement in terms of Code Provision 8.A.4 and the Nominations Report in terms of Code Provision 8.B.7.